modern-sapien/node-js-team-site-generator/process.md

 ## Steps

+[Initialization]
-*   Transfer all necessary files & folders from resource folder
-*   Look through test files to get an idea of formatting for .js files for exporting
-*   Check dependencies; npm install Jest & Inquirer
+DONE   Transfer all necessary files & folders from resource folder DONE   Look through test files to get an idea of formatting for .js files for exporting DONE  Check dependencies; npm install Jest & Inquirer [Testing]
-*   run test jest & make sure all tests are failing prior to any coding
-*   Start with looking over employee.test.js as this will be the class to build other classes will extend from & take notes
+DONE   run test jest & make sure all tests are failing prior to any coding DONE   Start with looking over employee.test.js as this will be the class to build other classes will extend from & take notes
-*   Look at other files for reference
+DONE   Look at other files for reference
-*   Begin writing tests for employee.test.js & move on as all tests pass in this file to other files; Manager, Engineer, Intern.
+DONE   Begin writing tests for employee.test.js & move on as all tests pass in this file to other files; Manager, Engineer, Intern.
+[Inquirer.prompt]
+Will need to write three different one primary "Employee" track of questions to gather from user inputs

+Role:   List w/ choices
+        Manager, Engineer, Intern
+Name:
+Id:
+Email:

+if manager {  office number  }

+if else engineer {  github  }

+else intern { school }

+More team members?
+List w/ choices
+                        Yes or No
+if {response === yes} RETURN

+ELSE {end}